nfarve/EthicCodeChallenge/README.md

 The code checks for single words, numbers and phrases that would be considered a palindrome.
 Search is performed sentence by sentence.
 Therefore, palindromes longer than a single sentence will not be checked.

+Form currently submits using an ajax requests, but also has capability for traditional post requests.

+Files uploaded must be text files and less than 512 MB.

 External Libraries Used:
 1. JSTL
 2. Apache Commons IO
 3. Apache Commons Fileupload
+4. Google GSON

 Code is written with Java 8 and uses Tomcat 9.0